 Pilot Group research shows:

-Reduced stress in the family
+reduced conflict and stress in the family

-Increased confidence in talking about difficult issues
+increased confidence in talking about difficult issues

 "I am aware that there is a better way of parenting, even if I don’t always achieve it"